tragisch/WeightedNetwork/README.md

     Graphs.has_self_loops(net) = false

 Or calculate the shortest path with `Graphs.dijkstra_shortest_paths`.
-Or use a shortcut:
+Here we use a shortcut wrapper defined in `WeightedNetworks.jl`:

 ```julia